The ROOTS of Obesity | World Obesity Federation

 Without access to trained providers, most people who suffer from Obesity won’t reach and maintain a healthy long-term weight goal.

-In almost all high income countries, people who suffer from the chronic disease of obesity must be provided with affordable and reimbursable access to specialized healthcare providers who can treat the disease with individualized treatment approaches of diet, anti-obesity medication, behavior and exercise options that are unique to the individual; in some cases that may also include surgical intervention.
+In almost all high income countries, people who suffer from the chronic disease of obesity must be provided with affordable and reimbursable access to specialised healthcare providers who can treat the disease with individualized treatment approaches of diet, anti-obesity medication, behavior and exercise options that are unique to the individual; in some cases that may also include surgical intervention.

 Care provided by a properly trained clinician who either specializes in Obesity Medicine or has extensive training in the use of anti-obesity medication and treatment plan options, is still not readily available in most areas.
 Obesity is a complex, chronic disease with many contributing factors that challenge primary care and obesity medicine specialists alike, but without access to properly trained specialty providers, most people who suffer from Obesity will not be able to reach and maintain a healthy long-term weight goal.